asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

 ## Code
 The following scripts, stored in this repository, have been developed for the dataset.
-1. [main.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/main.py): The main file from which the other scriptsare called.
+1. [main.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/main.py): The main file from which the other scripts are called.
 2. [group.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/group.py): The tet set is ordered according to the user_id.
 However, this is optional as the test set provided has already been ordered according to user_id.
 3. [load.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/load.py): Shows how to load the dataset.
 You can enter the attributes with which you want to train the Factorization Machine here.
 (In this file, the attributes user_id + track_id + tempo have been used to train the FM).
 4. [runFM.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/runFM.py): Training of the Factorization Machine takes place and prediction.